 The real beauty of hardscapes in the garden are the timeless forms they bear in presence of infinite change.
 These twin water features offer stability and stillness as water sheets across their granite slabs and tumbles over the edge.

-@theacademyboulder, a former Catholic girls’ school, has proudly stood over Boulder for more than a century.
+A former Catholic girls’ school, the Academy has proudly stood over Boulder for more than a century.
 It was a privilege and honor to be part of creating new spaces and gardens to reflect its historic ties to the community of Boulder.

 Although Helicotrichon sempervirens (Blue Oat Grass) is widely seen along the Front Range, it never ceases to please with its soft form and blue blades.
 Along with the the pennisetums, Blue Oat has a soft, mounding form with oat plumes that float above the plant.
 Its steel-blue blades bring a durability yet elegance to the garden border and set off yellow and orange perennials that surround it.